#Everydaylookism campaign launches a new series of Facebook Live panel events

 Body Image as a Public Health Issue

-In this panel, Professor Widdows is joined by Dr Luke Evans MP and Dr Antonis Kousoulis of The Mental Health Foundation, to discuss why we need to take body image seriously and reframe it as a matter of public health.
+In this panel, Professor Widdows was joined by Dr Luke Evans MP and Dr Antonis Kousoulis of The Mental Health Foundation, to discuss why we need to take body image seriously and reframe it as a matter of public health.

 Dr Antonis Kousoulis is The Mental Health Foundation’s Director of England and Wales, and leads the Foundation’s public mental health research, programmes, and policy functions across England and Wales.
 The Mental Health Foundation has been the UK’s leading charity for mental health for over 70 years.
 They focus on prevention, and on helping all people to understand, protect, and sustain their mental health.
 They have worked extensively on body image as a public health issue, including the 2019 report ‘Body image: How we think and feel about our bodies’.